 Our Qatar company formation advisors can provide all the necessary information on these types of business entities, as well as assistance related to setting up a company in Qatar.

 The most popular form of business entity established by foreign investors in Qatar is the limited liability company (LLC).
 Most of the times, a foreign entrepreneur requires one or several local partners to get involved in the business and to act as the majority shareholder.
+We can help you with business setup in Qatar.

 The main characteristics of an LLC in Qatar are: